ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

     - 2363
     -

-GBD has estimated the prevalence of pregnancy (as in itermediate variable for the estimation of various outcomes) as:
+GBD has estimated the prevalence of pregnancy (as an intermediate variable for the estimation of various outcomes) as:

 .. math::